cpetta/sandpaper/README.md

 Remain running, re-lint or re-build whenever a file is changed.

 `--prod`
-Build for production, Don't include sourcemaps and minify code.
+Build for production, do not include source maps and minify code.

-## Sandpaper wouldn't be possible without these great open-source libraries
+## Sandpaper would not be possible without these great open-source libraries

 * [gulp][gulp-url]
 * [meow][meow-url]